mayel/docs.coopcloud.tech/docs/faq.md

 #### 👍

-- 👍 Decent web interface for application, domain & user management.
+- 👍 Decent web interface for app, domain & user management.
-- 👍 Large library of applications.
+- 👍 Large library of apps.
-- 👍 Built-in SSO using LDAP, which is compatible with more applications and often has a better user interface than OAuth.
+- 👍 Built-in SSO using LDAP, which is compatible with more apps and often has a better user interface than OAuth.
-- 👍 Applications are actively maintained by the Cloudron team.
+- 👍 apps are actively maintained by the Cloudron team.

 #### 👎

 - 👎 Moving away from open source.
 The core is now proprietary software.
-- 👎 libre tier has a single application limit.
+- 👎 libre tier has a single app limit.
-- 👎 Based on Docker images, not stacks, so multi-process applications (e.g. parsoid visual editor for Mediawiki) are a non-starter.
+- 👎 Based on Docker images, not stacks, so multi-process apps (e.g. parsoid visual editor for Mediawiki) are a non-starter.
-- 👎 Difficult to extend applications.
+- 👎 Difficult to extend apps.
 - 👎 Only supported on Ubuntu LTS.
 - 👎 Upstreams libre software communities aren't involved in packaging.
 - 👎 Limited to vertical scaling.